White Sands National Park

 Sliding down a dune at White Sands

 Though even without saucers, our daughter still enjoys sliding down some dunes.
-After sliding around a couple times, we walk a little ways.
-You could just walk forever through the dune field.
-The sun is starting to set over the San Andres Mountains that border the park.
-When we get back to the car, we shake out our daughter’s shoes, but she still gets plenty of sand in the car.
+After a couple times, we walk through the dune field that seems to go on forever.
+And the sun is starting to set over the San Andres Mountains that border the park.
+When we get back to the car, we shake out our daughter’s shoes, but she inevitably gets plenty of sand in the car.

 Sunset at White Sands National Park

-The sun is glistening off the white sands.
-The dunes just seem to glow.
-From the San Andres Mountains in the distance over the dunes is beautiful.
+The sun is glistening off the white sands and the dunes just seem to glow.
+And with the San Andres Mountains in the distance, it is truly beautiful.

 Sunset at White Sands National Park